Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 ![](images-red/hannah.txt.png)

-- Or run an nmap script reveal hidden files and directories : `nmap --script http-enum -p80 192.168.1.105`.
+- Another option is also to run an nmap script that can reveal hidden files and directories : `nmap --script http-enum -p80 192.168.1.105`.
 Here `http-enum` is an NSE (Nmap scripting engine) script provides insights regarding the types of servers and applications in use within the subnet.

-- These also inform that the username is Ashton for these password protected folders

-- Scanning for directories using dirb
+- An additional alternative is also `dirb`

 `dirb http://192.168.1.105/ /usr/share/wordlists/dirb/common.txt`